nikidimi/carnd-behavioral-cloning/README.md

 3. Run prepare_data.py.
 It will go over all the images, scale them to 32x16, add augmented data and save them as numpy array in the files x.data.npy and y.data.npy
 4. Run model.py.
 It will train the model using the data from x.data.npy and y.data.npy
 5. Run drive.py model.json
+6. Repeat 4-5 until a model works correctly.
+This is due to issue #1

 ## Creation of the training dataset